Companies that designed, constructed FIU pedestrian bridge involved in previous accidents

 WEST MIAMI-DADE, FLA.
-(WSVN) – The pedestrian bridge at Florida International University had just been installed on Saturday.
+(WHDH) – The pedestrian bridge at Florida International University had just been installed on Saturday.
 Just five days later, the bridge collapsed onto the road, trapping cars and victims underneath.

 In FIU’s press release announcing the bridge’s installation, the school said the bridge would be built using Accelerated Bridge Construction, where the 174-foot section of the bridge was built adjacent to SW 8 Street and then put into place.